UltiMafia/Ultimafia/docs/report-ticket-system-specification.md

 - Could send notifications for new reports to Discord mod channel
 - Link Discord messages to report IDs for reference

-### 8. Migration
+### 8. Migration & Initial Implementation

+**Amnesty Policy**:
+- When the new report system is implemented, an amnesty will be given for all existing violations
+- **All existing violations will be cleared/forgiven EXCEPT permabans**
+- This effectively starts the violation tracking system from scratch
+- Permabans will remain in effect and their ViolationTickets will be preserved for historical reference
+- This allows for a clean slate while maintaining permanent bans for serious offenses

+**Data Migration**:
 - No existing report data to migrate (Discord-only currently)
-- Consider importing recent Discord reports if possible
+- Consider importing recent Discord reports if possible (optional)
-- Violation history from ViolationTickets can inform offense numbers
+- Existing Ban documents will remain but ViolationTickets will only be created going forward
+- Historical violation data (if any exists) will not be migrated except for permabans

 ### 9. Typology Component
 - Typology component exists in frontend (`react_main/src/pages/User/Profile.jsx` uses it)